BG Staffing (BGSF) versus Its Competitors Critical Survey

 Profitability

-This table compares BG Staffing and its competitors’ net margins, return on equity and return on assets.
+This table compares BG Staffing and its rivals’ net margins, return on equity and return on assets.

 |Net Margins